henryjuho/hj_barton/CV.md

 ___
 ## Conference Presentations
 ___

+* Pop Group 52 (January 2019), talk: "Inferring the selective pressures acting on insertions and deletions in the great tit genome"

 * 3MEE - 3rd Finnish Symposium for Molecular Ecology and Evolution (October 2018), invited student talk: ["Inferring the selective pressures acting on insertions and deletions in the great tit genome"](https://github.com/henryjuho/3mee_talk/blob/master/3mee_2018_hbarton.pdf)